brunosastre1/sas_academy_2026/student/brunosastre/documentation/developers_guide.md

 The objective of the Natural Disasters Project was to design and implement a complete ETL pipeline using CAS as the primary processing engine.

-The solution integrates multiple natural disaster datasets, enriches the data through additional detail tables, standardizes location information, and generates a consolidated reporting table named `NATURAL_DISASTERS`.
+The solution integrates multiple natural disaster datasets, enriches the data through additional detail tables, standardizes location information, and generates a consolidated reporting table named `NATURAL_DISASTERS` and a report named `benchmark_report.pdf` .
 The project also includes parameterized reporting capabilities and a reusable framework for loading future disaster data from additional years.
 The main goals of the solution were:

 - Perform data processing in CAS whenever possible
 - Demonstrate CAS-based ETL techniques
-- Apply Data Quality standardization
+- Apply Data Quality standardization (Using QKB)
 - Build a consolidated reporting layer
 - Design a reusable loading process for future years
 - Organize the pipeline through both modular SAS programs and SAS Studio Flows